hpathanjaly/AvatarTTS-D-ID/README.md

 <br>

-Fetch the `data-client-key` and the `data-agent-id` as explained in the [Agents SDK Overview Page](http://link-to-doc2s.com).
+Fetch the `data-client-key` and the `data-agent-id` as explained on the [Agents SDK Overview Page](https://docs.d-id.com/reference/agents-sdk-overview).
 <br>
-Paste these in their variables at the top of the `main.js` file and save.
+Paste these into their respective variables at the top of the `main.js` file and save.

 In the terminal - run `npm run dev`